 \subsection{Knowledge Distillation}

-As a popular knowledge-transfer technique, knowledge distillation has been intensively investigated in the past literature, which utilizes a large and powerful teacher model to refine a small student model.
-The first attempt of knowledge distillation is \cite{firstKD}, which utilizes the prediction probabilities of the teacher model for student model training.
-Instead of only utilizing model prediction probabilities as the soft target for student training, FitNet \cite{FitNet} employs intermediate features of the teacher model as hints to train the student model.
-SemCKD \cite{SemCKD} improves it by semantic calibration, which utilizes an attention mechanism to obtain adaptive intermediate features for student training.
-SimKD \cite{SimKD} enables the student model to obtain quite competitive performance by simply reusing the discriminant classifier of the teacher model.
+To get both performance and inference speed, knowledge distillation technology has been proposed.
+The initial knowledge distillation approach focused on utilizing the teacher model's prediction probabilities as soft a targets for training the student model~\cite{firstKD,wang2022semckd}.
+FitNet \cite{FitNet} advanced the process by using the intermediate features of the teacher model as training hints for the student model.
+Building on FitNet, SemCKD \cite{SemCKD} introduced semantic calibration, which employed an attention mechanism to obtain adaptive intermediate features for student training.
+Additionally, SimKD \cite{SimKD} achieved competitive performance for the student model simply by reusing the discriminant classifier from the teacher model.

-In most cases, however, high capacity teacher is unavailable.
-Online knowledge distillation is proposed to address the limitation of lacking the strong teacher, which trains a group of students simultaneously with the students learning each other collaboratively \cite{DML,codistillation,OKDDP}.
-To reduce the computation and memory cost significantly, self-knowledge distillation strategy has attracted much attention more recently.
-There is only a less-parameterized candidate model that plays teacher and student roles alternatively.
-The model is first regarded as a teacher to distill its rich knowledge as the soft target, and then becomes a student to refine itself by approximating the soft target \cite{selfKD1,selfKD2}.

-Applying knowledge distillation technique to knowledge graph embedding training is a new and promising research direction.
-Few works so far have focused on this point.
-KD-MKB \cite{KD-MKB} is the first attempt to utilize knowledge distillation for knowledge graph embedding by implementing a cooperative learning framework between the teacher and student model.
-MulDE \cite{MulDE} utilizes multiple teachers to supervise two student models and improves student performance for knowledge graph embedding by relation-specific scaling and contrast attention mechanisms.
-DualDE \cite{DualDE} employs a high-dimensional powerful model to supervise the student model for knowledge graph embedding training by evaluation mechanism of soft labels between teacher and student.
-Seeing that these methods all utilize the powerful and high-dimensional teacher model to help train student model for better performance, we do not make comparisons with them to evaluate the effectiveness of our self-distillation method for the sake of fairness.